pytest-dev/pytest-timeout/README.rst

 =====================================

 ``pytest-timeout`` provides two hooks that can be used for extending the tool.
-These hooks are used for for setting the timeout timer and cancelling it it the timeout is not reached.
+These hooks are used for setting the timeout timer and cancelling it if the timeout is not reached.

-For example, ``pytest-asyncio`` can provide asyncio-specific code that generates better traceback and points on timed out ``await`` instead of the running loop ieration.
+For example, ``pytest-asyncio`` can provide asyncio-specific code that generates better traceback and points on timed out ``await`` instead of the running loop iteration.

 See `pytest hooks documentation
 <https://docs.pytest.org/en/latest/how-to/writing_hook_functions.html>`_ for more info